ecrucru/anticrux/README.md

 Run pyChess : it will update this new entry with other custom fields provided by the latest release of AntiCrux.

 You can now play from the menu "Game > New game > Suicide chess".
-If the engine doesn't appear in the dropdown list, then you can try to restore the following section in the configuration file :
+If the engine doesn't appear in the drop-down list, then you can try to restore the following section in the configuration file :

 ```json
 "variants": [